Back up and restore operating system with Norton Ghost

 Click Yes to proceed to restore partition

-Recovery is complete, restart the computer to see the results in the recovered partition.
+The recovery process has finished successfully.
+Restart the computer to view the results in the recovered partition.

 Restore partition completely